 Alternatively, you can make your own with DIY pine litter box instructions: https://www.instructables.com/id/How-to-build-a-Feline-Pine-self-cleaning-litter-bo

-Although, I think that slots work better than drill holes.
-Also, you will need to glue some PVC pipe stilts to the bottom of the sifter so there is a taller gap between the boxes.
-Recommended by the lady of the video above is a height of at least 3 inches, preferably 4.
+Although, I think slots work better than drill holes.
+Also, with these instructions, you will need to glue some PVC pipe stilts to the bottom of the sifter so there is a taller gap between the boxes.

 Below is a picture of some stilts in action, on a litterbox called the All Pine Litter Box, which doesn't have enough clearance for more than a few days of litter usage by a hoard of cats.
 It could be fine for one cat.
 Your mileage may vary.

-Also working, according to some comments under the video and at amazon, is the Arm and Hammer sifting cat box, as the holes are narrower than the size of the pellets.
+Also working, according to some comments under the video and in the reviews at amazon, is the Arm and Hammer sifting cat box, as the holes are narrower than the size of the pellets.
 You do need to modify the box so that the sieve/sifting box is elevated from the lower box.
 One guy used hot melt glue to attach foam blocks to the sides of the sieve/sifting box.

-One thing to note, is that the newer version of the Breeze box (pictured above) has narrower slots than the previous model.
-Although I suspect not as wide as the other boxes in the pictures above.
-The lady in the video said the older Breeze boxes are better because they sift the pine pellet dust better.
-My suspicion is that the litter box manufacturer wants you to use their zeolite litter so that they make more profits, so they made something that works less well with the pine pellets.
+One thing to note, is that the newer version of the Breeze box (pictured above) has slightly narrower slots than the previous model.
+The lady in the video said the older Breeze boxes are better because they sift the pine pellet sawdust better.

 In searching to see if zeolite dust might be toxic, I came across a study.
 There was no evidence of harm from ingestion.
 There was no difference in respiratory disease occurrence between the exposed and the control group (the rats were pretty old when examined).
 MSDS for zeolite doesn't show cause for alarm.
 So it appears that either pine pellets or zeolite is fine and one can choose what is less expensive.
 If you are close to a Tractor Supply, that would be the horse bedding pine pellets.